 Remember that you are not trying to pass a test on the Bible.
 You are trying to play on God's campaign team.
 To get off to a good start, get a clear picture of the campaign as a whole.
 You can do that in two minutes by reading any of the seven stories listed on the "Story of the World" page.
 It's not that complicated.

 And God does not expect instant perfection from new players on his team.
-He does expect them to know what the campaign is about and to go along with as much of it as they understand so far.
-And he expects them to grow.
-If they ever think they already know as much of the manual as they need to know, they are out of step with the campaign.
+He does expect us to know what the campaign is about and to go along with as much of it as we understand so far.
+And he expects us to grow.
+If we ever think we already know as much of the manual as we need to know, we are out of step with the campaign.

 There is a sad story about this right at the beginning of the Bible.